EshiNanase/game_of_verbs_chatbot/README.md

-TELEGRAM_TOKEN = token of your Telegram bot, text https://t.me/BotFather to create one TELEGRAM_CHAT_ID = needed for logger you can find it here https://t.me/userinfobot VK_TOKEN = token of your VK group, follow these instructions to create https://habr.com/ru/company/vk/blog/570486/
+TELEGRAM_TOKEN = token of your Telegram bot, text https://t.me/BotFather to create one TELEGRAM_CHAT_ID = needed for logger you can find it here https://t.me/userinfobot VK_TOKEN = token of your VK group, follow these instructions to create https://habr.com/ru/company/vk/blog/570486/ PROJECT_ID = bold-streamer-1337 if you want to use my intent base or set up your own
 ```
 ## Running